Phase curve (astronomy): Mars

-Only about 50° of the martian phase curve can be observed from Earth because it orbits farther from the Sun than our planet.
+Since it orbits further from the Sun only about half of the Martian phase curve can be observed from Earth.
 There is an opposition surge but it is less pronounced than that of Mercury.
 The rotation of bright and dark surface markings across its disk and variability of its atmospheric state (including its dust storms) superimpose variations on the phase curve.
 R. Schmude obtained many of the Mars brightness measurements used in a comprehensive phase curve analysis performed by A. Mallama.

 Because the orbit of Mars is considerably eccentric its brightness at opposition can range from magnitude −3.0 to −1.4.
 The minimum brightness is about magnitude +1.6 when Mars is on the opposite site of the Sun from the Earth.
 Rotational variations can elevate or suppress the brightness of Mars by 5% and global dust storms can increase its luminosity by 25%.

-Gas giants
+Giant planets

 The outermost planets (Jupiter, Saturn, Uranus, and Neptune) are so distant that only small portions of their phase curves near 0° (full phase) can be evaluated from the Earth.
 That part of the curve is generally fairly flat, like that of Venus, for these cloudy planets.

 The apparent magnitude of Jupiter ranges from −2.9 to −1.4, Saturn from −0.5 to +1.4, Uranus from +5.3 to +6.0, and Neptune from +7.8 to +8.0.
 Most of these variations are due to distance.
 However, the magnitude range for Saturn also depends on its ring system as explained below.